 Determinative Factor

 The reference in the instruction to a “determinative factor” is taken from Watson v.
 SEPTA, 207 F.3d 207 (3d Cir.
 2000) (holding that the appropriate term in pretext cases is “determinative factor”, while the appropriate term in mixed-motive cases is “motivating factor”).
 See also LeBoon v.
 Lancaster Jewish Cmty.
 Ctr.
 Ass’n, 503 F.3d 217, 232 n.8 (3d Cir.
 2007) (in a pretext case, the plaintiff must show that the prohibited intent was a “determinative factor” for the job action) (emphasis in original); Atkinson v.
 Lafayette College, 460 F.3d 447, 455 (3d Cir.
 2006) (“Faced with legitimate, non-discriminatory reasons for Lafayette College’s actions, the burden of proof rested with Atkinson to demonstrate that the reasons proffered were pretextual and that gender was a determinative factor in the decisions.”); Hanes v.
 Columbia Gas of Pennsylvania Nisource Co., 2008 WL 3853342 at *4, n.12 (M.D.
 Pa.
-2008) ( Third Circuit “adheres to a distinction between ‘pretext’ cases, in which the employee asserts that the employer’s justification for an adverse action is false, and ‘mixed-motives’ cases, in which the employee asserts that both legitimate and illegitimate motivations played a role in the action”; “determinative factor” analysis applies to the former and “motivating factor” analysis applies to the latter).
+2008) ( Court of Appeals “adheres to a distinction between ‘pretext’ cases, in which the employee asserts that the employer’s justification for an adverse action is false, and ‘mixed-motives’ cases, in which the employee asserts that both legitimate and illegitimate motivations played a role in the action”; “determinative factor” analysis applies to the former and “motivating factor” analysis applies to the latter).

 The plaintiff need not prove that the plaintiff’s protected status was the only factor in the challenged employment decision, but the plaintiff must prove that the protected status was a determinative factor.
 For example, if the employer fires women who steal office supplies but not men who steal office supplies, then the women’s gender is a determinative factor in the firing even though there is another factor (stealing office supplies) which if applied uniformly might have justified the challenged employment decision.
 See, e.g., McDonnell Douglas Corp. v.
 Green, 411 U.S. 792, 804 (1973) (“Petitioner may justifiably refuse to rehire one who was engaged in unlawful, disruptive acts against it, but only if this criterion is applied alike to members of all races.”).